Flute workshop

 At no time pull the paper out from under the pad when the key is closed!

-My feeling is that the above method is the safest for repairing sticky keys, but some people recommend the following tips.
+My feeling is that the above method is the safest for fixing sticky keys, but some people recommend the following tips.
 I am not certain that I can recommend these myself, and I have said why here.

 ‘Put talcum powder on to a cigarette paper and close this between pad and tone hole.
 The talc will stick to the sticky parts of the skin reducing the stickiness’